 There are different metrics that measure customer satisfaction

 The question asked in the Customer Satisfaction survey is the following:

 The scale used for the survey question is typically 1 to 5.

 The most common customer experience metrics survey questions all have different rating scales which can become easily confusing: the CSAT is a simple 1 to 5, the Customer Effort Score (CES) question is on 1 to 7, and the NPS question on 1 to 10.
 In the end, the scale does not quite matter as much and some organizations create their own custom metrics.
-However, having a standard helps customer experience professionals have a consistent frame of reference.
+However, having a standard helps professionals have a consistent frame of reference when measuring customer satisfaction.

-Another consideration in measuring CSAT is how many surveys need be sent out, and how many responses need to be received to obtain a reliable score?
+Another consideration in measuring customer satisfaction is how many surveys need be sent out, and how many responses need to be received to obtain a reliable score?
 You might remember from a statistics class in college that the survey sample size n to reach is:

 n = (z*𝜎/𝜀)^2

 where 𝜀 is the margin of error, z is the z-score for a given confidence level and 𝜎 the standard deviation.

 Interestingly, the number of survey responses you’d have to reach does not depend on how many customers you have in the first place.
 More customers does not mean you have to poll more of them.
 How many customers you need to poll has more to do with how much variance (standard deviation 𝜎 is the square root of the variance) there is in between their answers to the CSAT question.
 It somewhat intuitively makes sense.
 If the first responses that come in are all 4’s and 5’s, you’ll expect future responses to be in the same ball park.
 If you sometimes get 1s, sometimes 4’s, you’ll want to continue polling to narrow in on a score.
 In summary, when measuring customer satisfaction, variability requires larger samples.